act65/act65.github.io/_posts/inbetween-posts/2022-06-23-killer-ai-and-regulations.md

 - Oil companies have long denied the reality of climate change, despite overwhelming scientific evidence, to protect their bottom line.
 - Pharmaceutical companies have fueled the opioid crisis by aggressively marketing addictive painkillers, leading to widespread addiction and death.

-These examples highlight the misalignment between corporate goals and the public good.
 Instead of serving society, corporations exploit us for financial gain.

 ### Conclusion